 We ordered fried rice (Filipinos eat a lot of rice!) not knowing that it would come with a breaded chicken breast.
 It was not anything fantastic, and I would recommend ordering the garlic rice instead next time.
 The garlic rice was super garlicky and yummy.

 They served us our drinks fairly quickly but I think they forgot our food.
 Because the owner was profusely apologetic for their mistake and we weren’t particularly in a hurry, we really didn’t mind.
-I feel that situations like this is part of the starting a business, and I am mentioning it with the hopes that they use the feedback to improve their restaurant and grow their business.
+I feel that situations like this are part of starting a business, and I am mentioning it with the hopes that they use the feedback to improve their restaurant and grow their business.

-Though we didn’t ask for it, since we were quite stuffed, we were given a leche flan at the end of our meal to apologise for their mistake.
+Though we didn’t ask for it, since we were quite stuffed, we were given a leche flan at the end of our meal to apologize for their mistake.
 I thought it was such a lovely gesture.
 The leche flan was dense yet smooth and creamy.
 Perfect for those with a sweet tooth!

 Another lovely thing about the restaurant is the owner.
 She is a very kind and warm lady and she greets all her guests with a smile.
 Filipinos are famous for their hospitality and smiles.
 I definitely felt it with the wonder of Pinoy Restaurant.
 I would love to come back and try more Filipino dishes that I’ve missed.

-Philippine cuisine can be quite exotic but there are also option for the not-so-adventurous here in Pinoy.
+Philippine cuisine can be quite exotic but there is also an option for the not-so-adventurous here in Pinoy.
 Have you ever eaten in Pinoy?
 Which dishes have you tried and would you recommend them?
 I would love to get some tips and recos for when we go back!
 Do drop me a line in the comments below.